alx3apps/jgit-buildnumber/README.md

  * `buildnumberProperty`, default: `git.buildnumber`
  * `repositoryDirectory` -  directory to start searching git root from, should contain '.git' directory or be a subdirectory of such directory, deafault: `${project.basedir}`
+ * `runOnlyAtExecutionRoot`: setting this parameter to 'false' allows to execute plugin in every submodule, not only in root one.
+Default: `true`.
+ This feature was added by [bradszabo](https://github.com/bradszabo).

 Usage in Ant
 ------------